ZiggyCreatures/FusionCache/docs/DependencyInjection.md

 ### ⚙️ Auto-setup

-It's probably not that frequent, but let's say you would like FusionCache to try and look into the DI container and basically use everything it can.
+It's probably not that frequent, but let's say we would like FusionCache to try and look into the DI container and basically use everything it can.
 Found a backplane?
 Use it.
 Found a valid distributed cache + a valid serializer?
 Use them.
 Any plugin found?
 Yep, use them all.

 In this way we don't have a lot of control about what has been done so we may have surprises at runtime, but if this is what we want then we can use the `TryWithAutoSetup()` method: as the name implies, it will _try_ to _automatically_ do a _setup_ of what it can find.